DavidHewWing/WordSearch/README.md

 Shopify Internship Challenge Fall 2019

-What I am doing RN: Setting up the words diagonally
+What I am doing RN: Only let you place diagonal words when it is a short word, and add alphabet fillers to the grid

 **CORE**